saucelabs-training/demo-java/CONTRIBUTING.md

 * Clone the repository

-* Decide if your code example is an example or a framework
+* Decide if your code example is an example or a best-practice

 An **example** is some code that wants to demonstrate a feature.
 For example, parallelization with JUnit4, parallelization with